 A civic address, often referred to as a ‘fire number’ identifies the location of a property.
 When you call 9-1-1 in an emergency, the operator needs your civic address to send emergency services.

-In Grey County, all private and publically owned buildings must have a posted civic address.
+In Grey County, all private and publicly owned buildings must have a posted civic address.
 Civic addresses are assigned by the municipality or by the county on behalf of the municipality.
 Civic addresses are also given to public spaces such as parks and arenas.
 They can also be given to agricultural properties, located at field entrances, at the request of the property owner.

 - A property number 102599